Celebrating International Creole Month: A Journey Through Language and Identity

 20. You don’t have to be Haitian to honor Haiti.
 Learn her language, and you honor her soul.

-Let these be like seeds you carry in your pocket — drop them in conversations, let them root in your social media, let them become part of your legacy.
+Let these quotes be like seeds you carry in your pocket.
+Drop them into conversations, let them root in your social media, and allow them to become part of your legacy.

 4. How to Make More Than Just Noise This October

-Celebrating Creole is good.
-Transforming habits is better.
-Here are concrete ways you, your community, or your institution can give Creole more life than one month:
+Celebrating Creole is good, but transforming habits is better.
+Here are concrete ways you, your community, or your institution can give Creole more life than just one month:

-• Teach one phrase per day.
-Use your platform, social media, church, classroom to teach words like bonjou, mèsi, kijan ou ye?.
+Teach one phrase per day.
+Use your platform, social media, church, or classroom to teach words like bonjou, mèsi, and kijan ou ye?.
 Let people speak, not just watch.

-• Read and share Creole works.
-Haitian poets, short stories, children’s books.
-Let Kreyòl Ayisyen literature flow into homes, schools, hearts.
+Read and share Creole works.
+Explore Haitian poets, short stories, and children’s books.
+Let Kreyòl Ayisyen literature flow into homes, schools, and hearts.
 Click here to see my collection.

-• Translate public materials.
-Church newsletters, community flyers, business marketing — let them exist in Kreyòl Ayisyen side by side with English or French.
+Translate public materials.
+Church newsletters, community flyers, and business marketing should exist in Kreyòl Ayisyen alongside English or French.

-• Hold Creole workshops or gatherings.
-Let community members teach songs, folk stories, proverbs — create space where the language is lived, not studied.
+Hold Creole workshops or gatherings.
+Let community members teach songs, folk stories, and proverbs.
+Create spaces where the language is lived, not merely studied.

-• Advocate for language access.
-Encourage schools, municipalities, service agencies to offer materials in Kreyòl Ayisyen.
-Push for policy that removes barriers to services for Kreyòl speakers.
+Advocate for language access.
+Encourage schools, municipalities, and service agencies to offer materials in Kreyòl Ayisyen.
+Push for policies that remove barriers to services for Kreyòl speakers.

-• Record and amplify voices.
-Interview elders, storytellers, children in Kreyòl.
-Let their voices echo on podcasts, social media, radio.
+Record and amplify voices.
+Interview elders, storytellers, and children in Kreyòl.
+Let their voices echo on podcasts, social media, and radio.

-• Use Creole at home.
-Make it part of your household identity — evening prayer, family jokes, mealtime conversations.
+Use Creole at home.
+Make it part of your household identity — in evening prayers, family jokes, and mealtime conversations.

-• Support Creole initiatives.
-Enroll in Creole courses (like theberwickacademy.com/beginner), fund translation or publishing projects, mentor younger Creole learners.
+Support Creole initiatives.
+Enroll in Creole courses (like theberwickacademy.com/beginner), fund translation or publishing projects, and mentor younger Creole learners.

-• Celebrate with authenticity.
-Host Kreyòl music nights, poetry slams, cook traditional food.
+Celebrate with authenticity.
+Host Kreyòl music nights, poetry slams, and cook traditional food.
 But don’t just show — engage.
 Let people speak the language you celebrate.

 5. A Call to Language Before Legacy

-If I could wave a magic wand, I’d make Independent Haiti to know its voice again — not just in politics or art—but first in tongue.
-Language is threshold.
+If I could wave a magic wand, I’d make Independent Haiti know its voice again — not just in politics or art, but first in tongue.
+Language is a threshold.
 It is the soil where identity grows.
 It is how we remember, resist, and restore.
-So as we mark International Creole Month, may every greeting in Bonjou, every prayer, every lesson learned become acts of reclamation.
+So, as we mark International Creole Month, may every greeting in Bonjou, every prayer, and every lesson learned become acts of reclamation.

 Kreyòl Ayisyen is not an add-on — it is our heartbeat.
-Language rooted in freedom never dies — it evolves.
-When we speak Kreyòl Ayisyen with pride, we tell a world: we are here.
+Language rooted in freedom never dies; it evolves.
+When we speak Kreyòl Ayisyen with pride, we tell the world: we are here.
 We are listening.
 We are rising.

 Lang nou se don Bondye ba nou.
-Let us live it loud, let us teach it deep, let us pass it on.
+Let us live it loud, teach it deep, and pass it on.

 Berwick Augustin is the founder of Evoke180, a leading publishing company that also specializes in Haitian-Creole translations.
 He is an educational consultant and keynote speaker who embodies two decades of experience as a writer, teacher, and assistant principal.
 Berwick Augustin is the most innovative bilingual educational consultant capable of producing transformative results that effectively impact urban schools.
 His renowned book, The Education Formula: Maximizing the Village, offers a holistic, proven tool for schools and communities seeking to bridge the gap and build strong, thriving educational villages.
 Berwick is the creator of Self-Paced Haitian-Creole Courses online, author of Days, Months, and Seasons in Haitian-Creole, The Haitian-Creole Alphabet, and 1803 The Haitian Flag.